c0nnex/7dtdmanager/README.md

 * You will need to have Alloc's Fixes running on the server ( https://7dtd.illy.bz/ )
 * See the wiki ( https://github.com/c0nnex/7dtdmanager/wiki ) for further information.

-For Discussions/Feedback please use the forum at http://fsgs.com/forums/ .

 ## Linux